Actress Jennifer Bartels on Embracing Life with T1D

 What are you working on now?

 I just shot a commercial in New York, which was wonderful.
-Then this weekend I’m working with an amazing director of a film I worked on called “Freelancers Anonymous” — it was an LGBTQ film that took place in Chicago.
+Then this weekend I’m working with an amazing director of a film I worked on called “Freelancers Anonymous”—it was an LGBTQ film that took place in Chicago.
 My best friend wrote and produced and starred in that, and I was one of the leads.
-The director from that film pulled me in for this indie film, that’s just me for 15 or 16 pages, about a struggling actress that kind of has a nervous breakdown and you see the dark side and the lies we tell ourself as we try to stay alive in LA as performers.
+The director from that film pulled me in for this indie film, that’s just me for 15 or 16 pages, about a struggling actress that kind of has a nervous breakdown and you see the dark side and the lies we tell ourselves as we try to stay alive in LA as performers.
 I’m shooting that this weekend.
 It’s called “AC.”

 Also, together with some of the alumni from “American Woman,” we’re promoting an indie film called “Tick Tock” as a crowd funder on Seed & Spark.
 I’m working with the producer, John Riggi as well as Beth Grant, who I went to ECU with.
 She went in different years than me, but I always looked up to her.
 She’s so amazing.
-“Tick Tock” has really great people attached — it’s kind of a fun, dysfunctional family comedy.
+“Tick Tock” has really great people attached—it’s kind of a fun, dysfunctional family comedy.

 What advice would you give to an adult who has recently been diagnosed with Type 1 diabetes?

 Educate yourself, and be patient and kind to yourself.
-Having Type 1 diabetes is a game changer, but you’re still in the game.
+Having type 1 diabetes is a game changer, but you’re still in the game.